thatsarr/TK-autoCoach/README.md

 # TK-autoCoach
-Automatic coaching program for "TK Mephi" personal technics norm.
+Automatic coaching program for "TK Mephi" personal technics norm for Android OS.

 !
 There are many bugs and possible UI improvements, so, feedback is appreciated.